andrewdong14/hadoop-cluster-docker/README.md

 ![](https://raw.githubusercontent.com/andrewdong14/hadoop-cluster-docker/master/hadoop-cluster-docker.png)

 ### Section A: setup a hadoop cluster with 3 nodes

 #####1. install the docker and pull docker image

-Please make sure you have installed Ubuntu on your machine or virtual machine.
-The machine has at least 6GB memory.
+Please make sure you have installed Ubuntu 14.04 or late version on your machine or virtual machine.
+The machine has at least 3GB memory if you want to run a 3-nodes cluster or 5GB if you want to run a 5-node cluster.
 ```
 # install these software if you not have them on your machine.
 sudo apt-get update
 sudo apt-get install git -y
 sudo apt-get install curl -y
 sudo apt-get install wget -y
 sudo wget -qO- https://get.docker.com/ | sh
 # get the latest hadoop image.
 sudo docker pull zdong/hadoop:latest
 ```
+This docker image zdong/hadoop has included latest Hadoop, Open JDK 1.7 and other necessary software.
 The details of this [zdong/hadoop docker image](https://hub.docker.com/r/zdong/hadoop/) is defined in [Dockfile](https://raw.githubusercontent.com/andrewdong14/hadoop-cluster-docker/master/Dockerfile).

 #####2. clone github repository

+Get the scripts for starting docker instances in your local machine.
 ```
 git clone https://github.com/andrewdong14/hadoop-cluster-docker
 ```